open-telemetry/opentelemetry-specification/specification/trace/api.md

-`SpanKind` clarifies the relationship between Spans that are correlated via parent/child relationships or span links. `SpanKind` describes two independent properties that benefit tracing systems during analysis.
+`SpanKind` clarifies the relationship between Spans that are correlated via parent/child relationships or span links. `SpanKind` describes two independent properties that benefit tracing systems during analysis:

-The first property described by `SpanKind` reflects whether span describes an outgoing request to a remote service (CLIENT and PRODUCER spans) or whether it handles request from an external service (SERVER and CONSUMER spans).
+1. Whether span represents an outgoing request to a remote service (CLIENT and PRODUCER spans) or a processing of request initiated externally (SERVER and CONSUMER spans).

-The second property described by `SpanKind` reflects whether a Span represents a synchronous call.
-Spans that describe synchronous operations (SERVER and CLIENT), under ordinary circumstances, end after all its children complete.
+2. Whether a Span represents a synchronous call.
+Spans that describe synchronous operations (SERVER and CLIENT) end after all its children complete under ordinary circumstances.
    It can be useful for tracing systems to know this property, since synchronous Spans may contribute to the overall trace latency.
 Asynchronous scenarios can be remote or local.

 In order for `SpanKind` to be meaningful, callers SHOULD arrange that a single Span does not serve more than one purpose.
 For example, a